 |

-provided that Unicode is selected as the "Braille file format".
+account, provided Unicode was selected as the "Storage Format

-Unicode Braille, the encoding of computer Braille has so far only
+Unicode Braille, the encoding for computer Braille previously only

 |